The Xometry app works best with JavaScript enabled!

 How Are the Values of Elastic Modulus Expressed?

-The value of elastic modulus is typically expressed in units of pressure or stress, such as pounds per square inch (psi) or pascals (Pa).
+The value of elastic modulus is typically expressed in units of pressure, such as pascals (Pa) in the SI system or pounds per square inch (psi) in the Imperial system.
 It is a measure of a material's stiffness or resistance to elastic deformation under stress.

 There are different types of elastic modulus depending on the type of stress being applied.
 The most commonly used elastic modulus is Young's modulus.
 Young’s modulus measures the ratio of stress to strain when stress is applied perpendicular to the material's cross-sectional area.